Who’s ready for Digital Summit Phoenix on March 23-25, 2020? Our friends at Digital Summit are back with a

-Access to all of the DS Phoenix session recordings and slide decks, post-event, for continued learning
+- Access to all of the DS Phoenix session recordings and slide decks, post-event, for

-Incredible value for all of this content.
-Digital Summit is often 4-6x less expensive than comparable events
+- Incredible value for all of this content.
+Digital Summit is often 4-6x less expensive

 Post by Roger Hurni – My director of interactive, Anthony Helmstetter, just came out of a meeting with a potential client who is having some website development issues.
 When I asked him what they were experiencing, he described a situation many of us are familiar with.
 The project started off with no budget, but they didn’t want to spend a lot of money even though they couldn’t define a specific budget.
 They wanted “off-the-shelf” technology that is easy to use and proven.
 This included a CMS that would allow them to make changes, but admitted they would rarely use.
 They hired another company that made promises, blew their budget, then tried free web software to get the site back on track, only for the client to find themselves six months behind schedule and trying to polish a turd of a website.